lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    different scores based on how certain the model is about the images.
 When performing a sampling, the scores are passed to the API so the sampler can use them with Coral.

+   Active learning scores are scalar values (per sample) between 0.0 and 1.0 where values closer to 1.0 indicate very important samples.

 Continue reading to see how these components interact and how active learning is